Congratulations! You’ve finished a marathon! You put in the work, focused your energies, and proved you are capable of

-Or if time goals aren’t for you (as they aren’t for me), set other, non-finish time-specific goals for your next race such as running a consistent pace or running negative splits.
+Or if time goals aren’t your thing (as they aren’t for me), set other, non-finish time-specific goals for your next race such as running a consistent pace or running negative splits.

 If your last marathon was flat, seek out a hillier marathon, or a trail marathon.
 A hilly marathon is a whole other thing that creates entirely new training challenges.

 Most of my marathons now are trail marathons.
-I chuckle a little when I hear other runners complaining out the ‘killer’ Heartbreak Hill on the Boston Marathon course (which climbs 91 feet).
+I chuckle a little when I hear other runners complaining about the ‘killer’ Heartbreak Hill on the Boston Marathon course (which climbs 91 feet).
 Clearly, these runners have never done a trail marathon.

 In comparison, The Big Sur Marathon course (with its ‘killer’ Hurricane Point) climbs just over 500 feet, and my last trail marathon, Skyline To The Sea climbs around 3000 feet.

 Ultras are booming.
 Each year, the options in races and distances grows exponentially.

-They seem intimidating, but when I was training for my first (and to date, only) ultra, I found that the training wasn’t all that much more intense than marathon training.
+They seem intimidating, but when I was training for my first ultra, I found the training wasn’t that much more intense than marathon training.
 The biggest difference was the Saturday/Sunday back-to-back long runs.

 It took some getting used to, but it’s likely more do-able than you think.

 When I did Disney’s first Goofy Challenge in 2006, I thought back-to-back races were a quirky little thing.
 I figured I’d better do it right away because there was no way they would catch on.